desci-labs/nodes/nodes-lib/README.md

 The other top-level fields contain a human-readable title, simple metadata about authorship, relevant research fields, and license information.

 ## Usage
+### Configuration
+Copy `.env.example` from this repo to `.env`, and configure the values depending on which environment is being targeted.
+If installing `nodes-lib` through NPM, set these variables in your host project environment instead.

+Some variables have different values depending on environment, re-set them as necessary.
+Devcluster refers to the docker-compose cluster defined in the root of this repository, which can be started with `./dockerDev.sh`.
+See further instructions in the [repo root docs](../README.md).

 ### Drafts
 A node that's being modified is always in a "draft" state, meaning that the changes are not public.
 They only become public when the node is published, after which it's possible to view without being authenticated.
 When new changes are made from this point, they are not publicly available until publish is done again.